Energy-Pathways-Group/GLOceanKit/docs/classes/wvvariableannotation/name.md

 #  name

-name of the method, property, or variable
+of the method, property, or variable

 ---